-Visitors entering the country will be randomly chosen to undergo random sampling of PCR testing.
+Visitors entering the country will be randomly chosen (very seldom) to undergo random sampling of PCR testing.

 Suppose your PCR test detects Covid-19 in you.
 In that case, you will be escorted to a government-certified quarantine facility where you will strictly isolate for five days before you are eligible for another test.
 Based on the result, you will decide to continue the tour.
 Kindly note you will need to bear the additional cost of quarantine.
 However, the tests are done only randomly or at your request.